• Recipes

 Instructions

 • Remove the leaves from one sprig of rosemary.
-Discard the stem, and finely chop the leaves (you should have about 1 tsp chopped).
+Discard the stem, and finely chop the leaves (you should have about 1 teaspoon chopped).
 In a small bowl whisk together the mayo, chopped rosemary, minced garlic, lemon juice, and a generous pinch of salt and pepper.
 Set aside.

 • Place cut potatoes in a large pot.
 Fill with water so that the potatoes are covered by about 1 inch.
 Add the remaining rosemary sprig and 1 teaspoon of salt to the pot.
 Cover and bring to a boil.
 Once boiling, uncover, reduce heat to a simmer, and cook until the potatoes are fork tender, about 6 to 7 minutes.